k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/BI_Installation/01_ExagoBI_Installation.md

 ## Introduction

 This article describes the installation of ExagoBI.
-In order to complete the configuration and implementation of BI within Fabric, follow all the steps described in [BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).
+In order to start using the BI application, complete the configuration and implementation by following all the steps described in [BI User Guide](/articles/38_bi_integration/00_BI_user_guide_overview.md).

 ## Prerequisites